To Save Her Children, She Pretended To Be Crazy

 "The fighters were killing people who tried to escape," says Hamayaji.
 "They killed my husband and many other men," so she had no choice but to remain in Madagali.

 Boko Haram soon seized control of swaths of territory in the area.
-"I saw them killing so many people," says Hamayaji "because they tried to get away," she remembers.
+"I saw them killing so many people," says Hamayaji, "because they tried to get away."

 Hamayaji went to extreme lengths to safeguard her young daughter Hassana.
 She dug a deep ditch at the back of her compound.
 And there her daughter remained for the next nine months.

 "I put her inside with 100 jerrycans of water, sacks of food supplies and leather bags so that she could relieve herself, using the latter as a toilet.
 She cooked in that ditch and did everything there.
 And she had the Holy Quran so she could pray.
-Of course, she was frightened," says Hamayaji of her daughter, who's now nearly 15, "but I told her she had to stay there."
+Of course, she was frightened," says Hamayaji of her daughter, who is now nearly 15, "but I told her she had to stay there."

 She placed a corrugated iron sheet above the deep hole.
 But Boko Haram kept asking where her daughter was.
 "I swore to those fighters that I had no daughter, but they wouldn't believe me and they kept beating me up — and looking for her."